pran-7-5/eco_style/README.md

 ----------
 neutral Salt wash - sea salt in hot boiling water

-** vim, rin, surf, tide, soap, shampoo, handwash should be avoided (can only be used to clean exposure to chemicals and toxic chemicals like grease, synthetic paint, other chemicals)
+** vim, rin, surf, tide, soap, shampoo, hand wash should be avoided (can only be used to clean exposure to chemicals and toxic chemicals like grease, synthetic paint, other chemicals)
 ```

 grocery